If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 What is Lake Balaton?

-Dubbed the Hungarian Sea, about 50 miles long lake with charming little towns, rustic villages, resort towns, and vineyards stretched along its shorelines, Lake Balaton is Hungary’s and Central Europe’s largest freshwater lake.
+Dubbed the Hungarian Sea, about a 50-mile-long lake with charming little towns, rustic villages, resort towns, and vineyards stretched along its shorelines, Lake Balaton is Hungary’s and Central Europe’s largest freshwater lake.

-Balaton is Hungary’s second most visited destination after Budapest for a good reason.
+Balaton is Hungary’s second-most-visited destination after Budapest, for good reason.
 Hungarians flock here every summer for some outdoor fun.

-We visited Lake Balaton on our way to Budapest, Hungary from Zadar, Croatia.
+We visited Lake Balaton on our way from Zadar, Croatia, to Budapest, Hungary.
 It can be a great destination for travelers looking for a peaceful day trip from Budapest.

 Away from crowds, time seems to have stopped here.